norairlabs/docs-norairlabs-com/docs/sdk/products/on-board-computer/instruction-set/j-port/set-hatswitch-direction.md

 sidebar_position: 2
 ---

-# hatswitch direction
+# Hat switch direction

-Sets the heading of the hatswitch.
+Sets the heading of the hat switch.

 ## Request